Published at: 2025-10-30

 picture coming soon:

-- When creating a Sales Order-based Return Order, first select the Account, then choose the Sales Order associated with that Account.
+• When creating an Order-based Return Order, first select the Account, then select the Sales Order belonging to that Account.

-- The return Warehouse is optional for Sales Order-based Return Orders.
+• Return Warehouse is optional for Order-based Return Orders.

-- Upon submission, the system validates that the return quantity does not exceed the remaining returnable quantity for the Order Products.
+• On submission, the system validates that the return quantity is less than or equal to the remaining refundable quantity for the order Product.

 picture coming soon: